 The following two figures depict the positive effects of load balancing.
-Figure 8 shows that load balancing is effective in suppressing the maximum load that may be imposed on any node.
+Fig. 8 shows that load balancing is effective in suppressing the maximum load that may be imposed on any node.
 For different values of maxload, the maximum load of a node is eventually stabilized to the highest allowed value under iGreedyLB, while it increases continuously under iGreedy as more storage is added.
-Figure 9 shows the standard deviation of load computed over all the nodes in the hierarchy, for different degrees of load balancing.
+Fig. 9 shows the standard deviation of load computed over all the nodes in the hierarchy, for different degrees of load balancing.
 Load balancing leads to smaller values of standard deviation, thus most nodes have a load that is closer to the mean load in the hierarchy.
-This means that the load is evenly distributed and nodes are utilized better as opposed to the unconstrained case where hierarchy under iGreedvLB.
+This means that the load is evenly distributed and nodes are utilized better as opposed to the unconstrained case where some nodes are congested while others are severely underutilized, especially those at higher levels.